BattletechModders/SkillBasedInit/README.md

 150 | NA | 150 | 150 | 300 | NA | NA | NA
 200 | NA | 200 | 200 | 400 | NA | NA | NA

-This feature on the [MechEngineer](https://github.com/BattletechModders/MechEngineer/) mod.

 Units with the `unit_powerarmor` tag have neither a bonus nor penalty.

+This feature depends on the [MechEngineer](https://github.com/BattletechModders/MechEngineer/) mod, which depends on [CustomComponents](http://github.com/denadan/CustomComponents/).
+As such both mods are required for this check.

 ### Miscellaneous